vvect/rwrtg/README.md

 This is a companion tool to [rwrt](https://github.com/vvect/rwrt) used to generate hooks for Android applications.

+For a quick overview of the project, see the blog post on [vvect.xyz](https://vvect.xyz/posts/rwrt/)

 ## Getting Started

 Personally, I build the binary and assign an alias in my zshrc, but feel free to use whatever works for you.